Sinhala-Typing/tool-collection/README.md

-# tool-collection
+# Tool Collection

 A collection of tools related to Sinhala typing.
+Click on the above folders to view more information.